MasterEvarior/ccws/README.md

 ### 4. Development Commands

 This project uses `just` as a command runner.
-Run `just` to see all available command.
+Run `just` to see all available commands.

 ## How to Add a Website